pahimar/Equivalent-Exchange-3/README.md

 	\-forge
 		\-mcp
 			\-jars
+			\-CHANGELOG, etc.
 		\-install.cmd
 		\-install.sh
+		\-etc.
 	\-source
 		\-Equivalent-Exchange-3
 			\-EE3's files (should have build.xml).
 ***

 4. Inside `Equivalent-Exchange-3`, create a new file called `environment.properties`.
-	* Open it up with any text editor, and type into it the following (change the base_location to wherever you have "mcdev."):
+	* Open it up with any text editor, and type the following into it (change `base_location` to wherever you have "mcdev".
+All of the variables are changeable for your setup.):
  		* `base_location=C:/mcdev/`
  		* `source_location=${base_location}/source/Equivalent-Exchange-3`
  		* `mcp_location=${base_location}/forge/mcp`
  		* `release_location=${base_location}/source/Equivalent-Exchange-3/Releases`
- 	* You may also edit the build.properties to show what the build string is and what minecraft version you are building for.
+ 	* You may also edit the build.properties to change the build string (`mod_version` and `build_number`), and the Minecraft and Forge version you are building for (`forge_version` is only used when running `ant forge-install`)
  		* `minecraft_version=1.6.4`
  		* `forge_version=9.11.0.883`
  		* `mod_version=pre2`
  		* `build_number=1`
 5. Open up your OS's command line (Command Prompt in Windows, Terminal in Linux and Mac).
 6. Navigate to `mcdev\source\Equivalent-Exchange-3` by executing `cd mcdev's location\source\Equivalent-Exchange-3`.
 7. Execute `ant build`.
+(If you want EE3 to setup Forge, run `ant forge-install` first.)
 This will generally take around 5-15 minutes, depending on your computer.
 If you've done everything right, `BUILD SUCCESSFUL` is displayed after it finishes.
 	* If you see `BUILD FAILED`, check the error output (it should be right around `BUILD FAILED`), fix everything (if possible), and try again.
 8. Go to `mcdev\source\Equivalent-Exchange-3\Releases\MC 1.6.4\pre2`.
 	*  You should see a `.jar` file named `ee3-universal-pre2.jar`.
-9. Copy the jar into your Minecraft mods folder, and play Minecraft (If you have forge installed, of course).
+9. Copy the jar into your Minecraft mods folder, and play Minecraft (If you have Forge installed on your client).

 #### Updating Your Repo (For Windows/Mac)
 1. Check to see if pahimar updated EE3 since you last compiled.
 If he did, follow these instructions.